-Vision impairment (i.e., low vision and blindness) affects more than 3.4 million individuals 40 years of age or older in the United States [1].
-Vision impairment carries a high cost, both in terms of quality of life and economic burden; the financial cost of low vision in the United States is approximately \$139 billion [6].
+Vision impairment (i.e., uncorrectable low vision and blindness) affects more than 4.2 million individuals 40 years of age or older in the United States [1].
+Vision impairment carries a high cost, both in terms of quality of life and economic burden; the financial cost of low vision in the United States is approximately \$139 billion and is expected to increase to \$373 billion by 2050 [6; 14].

 The primary causes of vision impairment are agerelated.
 Because of this, the rate of vision impairment is expected to increase by 50% or more by 2050 as the U.S. population continues to age [155].
-Overall, the primary causes of low vision and blindness are cataract, glaucoma, age-related macular degeneration, and diabetic retinopathy (Table 14) [14].
+Overall, the primary causes of low vision and blindness are cataract, diabetic retinopathy, glaucoma, and age-related macular degeneration [14].

 There are substantial differences in the prevalence rates of these conditions among ethnic/racial populations.
-According to data from the 2005-2008 NHANES, the prevalence of cataract surgery ranged from 13.5% for the non-Hispanic black population to 16.4% for the Mexican American population and 18.4% for the non-Hispanic white population [168].
-The prevalence of age-related macular degeneration is also lowest in the non-Hispanic black population (3.1%) than in the Mexican American and non-Hispanic white populations (9.8% and 8.3%, respectively) [168].
-In contrast, glaucoma is more prevalent among non-Hispanic black individuals (11.5%) than among non-Hispanic white and Mexican American individuals (6.9 and 6.5%, respectively) [168].
+According to data from the 2005-2008 NHANES, the prevalence of cataract surgery ranged from 13.5% for the non-Hispanic Black population to 16.4% for the Mexican American population and 18.4% for the non-Hispanic White population [168].
+The prevalence of age-related macular degeneration is also lowest in the non-Hispanic Black population (3.1%) than in the Mexican American and non-Hispanic White populations (9.8% and 8.3%, respectively) [168].
+In contrast, glaucoma is more prevalent among non-Hispanic Black individuals (11.5%) than among non-Hispanic White and Mexican American individuals (6.9 and 6.5%, respectively) [168].